-Bestow’s smoking policy is fairly standard.
+Bestow’s smoking policy is relatively standard.
 Most insurance companies consider someone a smoker if they have used tobacco-related products within the past 12 months.

-However, most make an exception for an occasional celebratory cigar, which they define as no more than 12 cigars within a 12 moth period.
+However, most make an exception for an occasional celebratory cigar, which they define as no more than 12 cigars within 12 months.

 Smoking Detection & The Medical Exam

-The exam will include a urine test or blood test to check for the presence of cotinine, a nicotine byproduct.
+The exam will include a urine or blood test for cotinine, a nicotine byproduct.
 Cotinine remains in urine for three days and in blood for much longer (up to a month) after you stop smoking.

 Does Smoking Void A Life Insurance Policy?

-When insurers issue a policy, they are wagering that the insured will stay alive through the term of your policy.
+When insurers issue a policy, they are wagering that the insured will stay alive through your term.

-The longer you live, the longer you’ll be making premium payments to them (and not requiring them to make a payout).
+The longer you live, the longer you’ll make premium payments to them (and not require them to make a payout).

 Likewise, anything you do that lowers your odds of survival is a negative for them.
 And if your odds decrease enough, your premiums may not be enough to compensate them for the risk of paying out a death benefit to your beneficiaries.

 The answer may surprise you.

-While smoking and life insurance are tightly correlated, smoking will not void your life insurance coverage nor can your insurance company make changes to it (e.g., re-classifying you as a smoker and charging you higher premiums).
+While smoking and life insurance are tightly correlated, smoking will not void your life insurance coverage nor can your insurance company change it (e.g., re-classifying you as a smoker and charging you higher premiums).

 A Financial Services Policy That’s Consumer-Friendly?

 Some people find this hard to believe.
 After all, how often do you meet a pro-consumer financial services policy?

-Remember, you technically increase and decrease your chances of survival in millions of small ways every day.
+Remember, you technically increase and decrease your chances of survival in millions of small ways daily.

 If you eat more than the recommended amount of sodium daily, you increase your chances of future health issues by a minuscule amount.
 If you drive down the street without wearing your seat belt one morning, you take a slightly greater risk of not surviving your ride (vs. if you had worn your seat belt).

 Consumer Habit Change Is Just Another Risk

-So the company takes on a lot of risks when they insured you.
+So the company takes on a lot of risks when they insure you.